 Religion, and beliefs in general, have the power to unite or divide people very quickly.

 Now, in the context of a marriage, it can become a real challenge if you don’t pay attention.

-However you might be serious about participation in church services.
+However, you might be serious about participating in church services.